LikeLike-mods/LikeLike-mods/README.md

 - 👋 Hi, I’m LikeLike
 - Speak French 🇫🇷 and English 🇬🇧/🇺🇸
-- 👀 I’m interested in a minecraft mods
+- 👀 I’m interested in a minecraft mods, rom hack from botw and totk, and create games !
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java and gdscript
 - 😄 Pronouns: Like

 - Making mods : Recipe of BOTW/TOTK, the artist has abandon me :(